mike-seger/vaadin-petstore/README.md

 # create a changelog against application entities
 ./gradlew diffChangeLog

-# if you want to use a local postgres as your DB, you can run:
+# if you want to use a local postgres instance as your DB, you can run:
 docker run --rm --name local-postgres -p 5432:5432 -e POSTGRES_PASSWORD=sa  postgres
-# if using postgres you have to supply an addition parameter to diff and update above:
+# if using postgres you have to supply an additional parameter to diff and update above:
--Ddb=postgres
+-Pdb=postgres
 ```

 #### H2 shell